As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 Constructive Trusts

-Kamuela estate planning lawyers do not “set up” constructive trusts.
+Kamuela lawyers do not “set up” constructive trusts.
 Instead, they argue in court that a trust was created, and therefore, the property legally belongs to the trust and not to the settlor.
 Judges often imply these trusts if the parties agreed to some, but not all, key provisions.
 Or, some people draw up trust paperwork but do not place property into the trust until after the deadline passes.

 Charitable Trusts